alexmorten/mhist/README.md

 ### setup

-assuming you have a working go installation: clone this repo into `$GOPATH/src/github.com/alexmorten/mhist`.

 This uses [go mod for dependency management](https://github.com/golang/go/wiki/Modules)

 To see how to change the default configuration, run ` go run main/main.go -h`